 5 min read · Design

-Why color shifts throughout the day
+Why exterior color shifts through the day

 Architectural shadow patterns

-Sample boards in actual conditions
+Sample boards in real conditions

-Shadow effects on dark colors
+North elevations and shadow on dark colors

 Time-of-day color reading